Virginia Giuffre: Alan Dershowitz allegations and related lawsuits

 Giuffre claims that Epstein sex trafficked her to lawyer and Harvard law professor emeritus Alan Dershowitz at least six times, the first when she was aged 16.
 He denied the claims.
 Dershowitz represented Epstein in his 2008 criminal conviction and helped to negotiate the controversial non-prosecution agreement on his behalf.

 The claims first appeared in a December 30, 2014, Florida court filing by lawyers Bradley J. Edwards and Paul G. Cassell which alleged that Dershowitz was one of several prominent figures, including Prince Andrew, to have participated in sexual activities with a minor later identified as Giuffre.
 The affidavit from Giuffre was meant for inclusion as part of the 2008 lawsuit (Jane Doe v.
 USA) accusing the Justice Department of violating the Crime Victims Rights Act during Epstein's first criminal case.
 Dershowitz vehemently denied the allegations in Giuffre's statement and sought disbarment of Edwards and Cassell, the lawyers filing the suit.
 Edwards and Cassell sued Dershowitz for defamation in 2015; he countersued.
 The two parties settled in 2016 for an undisclosed financial sum.

 Following denials by Dershowitz, Giuffre stated, "I'm not going to be bullied back into silence."

 In 2014, Giuffre was represented by Stanley Pottinger, whose firm specializes in sex abuse cases involving women and children.
 Anticipating the challenges that awaited Giuffre in accusing extremely wealthy and powerful individuals, Pottinger looked for another lawyer that could match this.
 At the request of Pottinger, David Boies and his firm Boies Schiller Flexner began representing Giuffre pro bono in 2014.
 Boies represents several of Epstein's accusers.
 In addition to Boies, attorneys for Giuffre include Brad Edwards and Paul Cassell.

-In April 2019, Giuffre sued Dershowitz for defamation in New York, with Boies as her lawyer.
-That June, Dershowitz filed a motion to dismiss Giuffre's suit (which was later denied) and a motion to disqualify Boies' firm from representing her (which was later approved).
-Giuffre stated in September 2019 that she continued to stand by her claims of misconduct by Dershowitz.
-Dershowitz accused Boies of pressuring Giuffre to provide false testimony, in response to which Boies sued Dershowitz in November 2019 for defamation.